GR connector

 The GR connector, officially the General Radio Type 874, was a type of RF connector used for connecting coaxial cable.
-Designed by Eduard Karplus, Harold M. Wilson and William R. Thurston at General Radio Corporation.
-It was widely used on General Radio's electronic test equipment and some Tektronix instruments from the 1950s to the 1970s.
+Designed by Eduard Karplus, Harold M. Wilson and William R. Thurston at General Radio Corporation, it was widely used on General Radio's electronic test equipment as well as some other manufacturers' (e.g. Tektronix, Hewlett-Packard, Philips) instruments from the 1950s to the 1970s.

 The connector had several desirable properties: